Energinet-DataHub/ARCHIVED-geh-charges/docs/contracts.md

 ### ChargeCreated

 Represents the creation of a new charge.
-This event contains the static charge data as well initial charge period data.
+This event contains the static charge data as well the initial charge period data.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |